 An Application for Admission must be submitted before scheduling your placement test.
-Students with disabilities who require special arrangements and/or accommodations should contact Maggie Faulkner, Director of Disability Services by phone (828) 694-1813 or email at least two weeks prior to the date of test.
+Students with disabilities who require special arrangements and/or accommodations should contact Judith Harris, Director of Disability Services by phone (828) 694-1813 or email at least two weeks prior to the date of test.
 Accommodations cannot be provided without prior approval from the Disability Services office.

 Click the links below for more information:

 All students should meet with an Admissions Counselor before signing up for a Pre-Enrollment Placement Test.
 Please call the BRCC Student Services Department at (828) 694-1800 to make an appointment to meet with an Admissions Counselor.

 You must bring a photo ID to the testing session.
 No one will be allowed to test without a Photo ID.

 Information for Day of Test

 Bring a photo ID and know your social security number.
 Everything else needed for testing will be provided.
 Calculators, dictionaries, or other aids are not allowed.

 Come to the test session well rested, prepared to do your best, and arrive at least 10 minutes before the scheduled time.

 The only electronic devices allowed during testing sessions are those that have been approved for use by the Office of Disability Services.
 Cell phones must be turned off during the test session.
 Students found violating the no electronic use policy will be removed and not allowed to complete the scheduled test session.